Exact solution of two simple non-equilibrium electron-phonon and electron-electron coupled systems: the atomic limit of the Holstein-Hubbard model and the generalized Hatsugai-Komoto model: Introduction

-In this work, we allow for arbitrary changes in both the electron-electron and electron-phonon coupling without determining their time-dependence from a self-consistent reaction to the pump pulse.
-Similar studies have been done previously \cite{Werner_2013,Werner_2015} for the lattice model, but we are not aware of work that varies both electron-electron and electron-phonon couplings as functions of time.
-We also note that the single and two particle atomic Green's functions presented here are the required inputs to a systematic strong-coupling-expansion on the lattice, generalizing previous work \cite{JimSCE}, which applied only to the Hubbard model.
+In this work, we examine the atomic limit of the Hubbard-Holstein (HH) model and allow for arbitrary changes in both the electron-electron and electron-phonon coupling (but do not determine their time-dependence from a self-consistent reaction to the pump pulse).
+Similar studies have been done previously \cite{Werner_2013,Werner_2015} for the lattice model, but we are not aware of work that {solves the Green's function exactly, and allows for arbitrary functional forms for the couplings and simultaneous variations of} both electron-electron and electron-phonon couplings as functions of time.{ We also propose a non-equilibrium extension to the Hatsugai-Komoto (HK) model},\cite{HKoriginal} {which includes coupling to a static, zero momentum phonon whose solution is identical to the model considered here, save for a simple substitution.
+Then, by considering phenomenological coupling changes in both models, we propose a measure, called the ``first photoemission spectra (PES) moment", which allows us to track changes in subsystem couplings in ultrafast experiments.} We also note that the single and two particle atomic Green's functions presented here are the required inputs to a systematic strong-coupling-expansion on the lattice, generalizing previous work \cite{JimSCE}, which applied only to the Hubbard model.
 Recently,\cite{SCE2020} a strong-coupling-expansion of the Holstein-Hubbard model with constant coupling parameters found a rich landscape of phases, including distinct pair-density-waves, spin-density-waves, charge-density-waves, and superconducting regions as well as regions of phase separation.